Paw-fect pals: How pets boost health and happiness

-Life with pets can be happier
+Benefits of pets: Life can be happier

-Dr Zito says research shows pets can help us cope with a range of negative emotions, including grief, stress and loss.
+Dr Zito says research shows pets can help us cope with a range of negative emotions, including grief, stress, and loss.

-How pets can reduce risk of allergies
+Benefits of pets: They can reduce risk of allergies

 Having a pet – especially a dog – may help reduce allergies in children.